slevithan/regex/README.md

 Here, the `{0}` quantifier at the end once again prevents matching its group at that position, while enabling all of the named groups within it to be used by reference.

-When using a regex to find matches (e.g. via the string `matchAll` method), named groups defined this way appear on each match's `groups` object, with the value `undefined` (which is the value for any capturing group that didn't participate in a match).
+When using a regex to find matches (e.g. via the string `matchAll` method), named groups defined this way appear on each match's `groups` object with the value `undefined` (which is the value for any capturing group that didn't participate in a match).
 See the next section [*Subroutine definition groups*](#subroutine-definition-groups) for a way to prevent such groups from appearing on the `groups` object.
 </details>

 > [!NOTE]
 > Subroutines are based on the feature in PCRE and Perl.
-PCRE allows several syntax options including `\g<name>`, whereas Perl uses `(?&name)`.
-Ruby also supports subroutines (and uses the `\g<name>` syntax), but it has behavior differences related to backreferences and duplicate group names.
+PCRE allows several syntax options including the `\g<name>` used by `regex`, whereas Perl uses `(?&name)`.
+Ruby also supports subroutines (and uses the `\g<name>` syntax), but it has behavior differences related to backreferences and duplicate group names that arguably make them more confusing and less useful.

 ### Subroutine definition groups